Mezonte Agave Spirits

 Click Here to read about the best restaurants in Guadalajara

 The agave plant

 The people of Mesoamerica referred to the agave plant as the wonderful tree because it was used for so many different purposes.
-Besides clothing and construction the agave was used as the primary source of carbohydrates by those people.
+Besides using them for clothing and construction materials, cooked agave was used as the primary source of carbohydrates for the original people.
 Before the Spanish arrived in the 15th century they were already fermenting the agave plant to make a type of wine.
 It wasn’t until the Spanish arrived that they introduced the Moorish techniques for distilling.
 Before you know it, Mezcal was born.

-Pedro Jimenez is the subject matter expert on all things mezcal and gives the best tastings that you can schedule in this part of Mexico.
-No matter what direction you want to take the conversation Pedro will amaze you with his story telling ability and his mastery of the subject matter.
+Pedro Jimenez is the subject matter expert on all things mezcal and gives the best tastings that you can schedule in this part of Mexico, Guadalajara or Tequila, Jalisco.
+No matter what direction you want to take the conversation Pedro will amaze you with his storytelling ability and his mastery of the subject matter.
 This is the only place that matters when it comes to learning about distilled agave spirits in Guadalajara.